tock/tock/doc/reference/trd104-syscalls.md

-If the passed upcall is not valid (is outside process executable memory and is not the Null Upcall described below), the kernel MUST NOT invoke the requested driver and MUST immediately return a failure with a return code of EINVAL.
+If the passed upcall is not valid (is outside process executable memory and is not the Null Upcall described below), the kernel MUST NOT invoke the requested driver and MUST immediately return a failure with a error code of `INVALID`.
 The currently registered upcall remains registered and the kernel does not cancel any pending invocations of the existing upcall.